 Have you ever wondered how you’d feed your family if the retail grocery store system failed?
 Do rising prices and declining food quality make you want to take matters into your own hands?
 Getting Started on a Food Supply Plan: Sourcing, Preserving, and Storing Food for Tomorrow’s Uncertain Times will help you create a system that will raise your level of preparedness, increase your self-sufficiency, and provide peace of mind.

-It covers important topics about raising your own food, finding local sources, home preserving, and storing food.
+It covers important topics about raising your own food, finding local sources, home preserving, cooking food, and storing food.
 There is introductory information along with links to numerous helpful resources in print and online.
 How to Build a Grow Rack for Seed Starting